apmlabs/ace-box/docs/custom-use-case.md

 ### Out-of-the-box Roles
-...
-For each custom use-case, the provided configuration files can reference out-of-the-box Ansible roles that are natively provided by the framework, which cover common tasks and scenarios.
+Out-of-the-box Ansible roles are the roles that are natively provided by the ACE-Box framework, which cover common tasks and scenarios.
 Leveraging out-of-the-box Ansible roles is recommended and ensures rapid and consistent deployments.

 Check out the out-of-the-box roles [ReadMe](/user-skel/ansible_collections/ace_box/ace_box/roles/Readme.md) for the complete list of Ansible roles natively provided by the ACE-Box framework.